xebia/essentials/acceptance-criteria.md

 ### Applicability

 It's best to think about acceptance criteria for a feature/story, before the implementation starts.
-Prefereably before the sprint starts, so the team has as much information about the feature as possible.
+Preferably before the sprint starts, so the team has as much information about the feature as possible.

 ### Application